About the LAII

-The mission of the Latin American and Iberian Institute (LAII) is to promote a greater understanding of Latin America and Iberia.
-LAII fosters research and education within UNM about the cultures, languages, history, and societies of these world regions, and works to share UNM’s expertise and resources with partners including Central New Mexico Community College, K-12 schools, the National Hispanic Cultural Center, Instituto Cervantes, and other organizations in the community.
+The Latin American and Iberian Institute (LAII) fosters research and education within UNM about the cultures, languages, history, and societies of these world regions, and works to share UNM’s expertise and resources with partners including Central New Mexico Community College, K-12 schools, the National Hispanic Cultural Center, Instituto Cervantes, and other organizations in the community.

-Our efforts are sustained and bolstered by UNM's community of scholars of Mexico, Central America, South America, the Spanish speaking Caribbean, Spain, and Portugal.
-Over one hundred and twenty faculty members at UNM conduct research or teach on these regions, representing a wide range of disciplines, interests, and approaches.
+LAII’s efforts are sustained and bolstered by UNM's community of scholars whose research centers on Mexico, Central America, South America, the Spanish speaking Caribbean, Spain, and Portugal.
+Over one hundred and twenty faculty members at UNM conduct research and/or teach on these regions, representing a wide range of disciplines, interests, and approaches.
 The Institute facilitates this scholarship, provides a focal point for interdisciplinary discussions, and distributes resources to seed new research projects for faculty and their students.
 Drawing on university resources, and in partnership with outside funders, LAII helps departments recruit highly qualified faculty and students, and enables students to acquire new languages, conduct field research, and complete their degrees efficiently.

 LAII supports area specialists in all fields, facilitating ties to Latin American institutions, and providing an extra-departmental community of scholars with shared regional interests, skills, and commitments.
 Faculty Field Research Grants seed new research; Interdisciplinary Project Development grants facilitate collaboration, workshops, and proposal development; and ongoing faculty working groups promote interdisciplinary dialog.
-Each year an interdisciplinary symposium endowed by the late Professor Richard Greenleaf highlights a different Latin American theme, with participation by outside and UNM scholars.
+Each year an interdisciplinary symposium endowed by the late Professor Richard Greenleaf highlights a different Latin American theme, with participation and collaboration by internal and external scholars.

-LAII houses and funds the interdisciplinary Latin American Studies program, which offers BA, MA, and PhD degrees drawing on course offerings from 23 departments across 9 colleges of the university.
+LAII houses and funds the interdisciplinary Latin American Studies program, which offers BA, MA, and PhD degrees drawing on course offerings from over 30 departments across 9 colleges of the university.
 LAS alumni hold a variety of positions in business, government, education, and non-profit work, using the languages skills, regional knowledge, and analytical tools they learned through the program.
-UNM hosts 5 dual degree programs pairing the LAS degree with professional degrees in law, population health, education, business administration, and planning.
+LAS offers four dual degree programs pairing the LAS degree with professional degrees in law, population health, business administration, and community and regional planning.

-LAII is above all a community, and I urge you to visit the institute, attend events, and participate in the discussions that result from an eclectic, interdisciplinary group of people with shared interests.
+LAII is above all a community, and we invite you to visit the Institute, attend events, and participate in the discussions that result from an eclectic, interdisciplinary group of people with shared interests.